nfc-tools/libnfc/README-Windows.txt

 Requirements - Running
 ======================
-In order to run the included tools, at least these dependencies should be
+In order to use the library and run included examples, at least this dependency should be installed:
-installed:

-- LibUsb-Win32 0.1.12.2 [1]
-- Microsoft Visual C++ 2008 SP1 Redistributable Package [2]
+- Microsoft Visual C++ 2008 SP1 Redistributable Package [1]

 These C++ 2008 SP1 libraries are also part of "Microsoft .NET Framework 3.5 Service Pack 1 and .NET Framework 3.5 Family" which can be obtained through